6nx/6nx/README.md

 - 👋 Hi, I’m @clumb3r
-- 👀 I develop in python, javascript, and much more!
+- 👀 I develop in python, java, and much more!
 - 📫 Contact me on discord clumber#7126

 <!---